You thought Your Marriage was ‘Okay’.

 Your Wife Already Has a Lawyer

-While you may have had no idea you were getting a divorce until you were served, your wife has likely been planning this for a while.
+While you may have had no idea you were getting a divorce until you were served, your wife has likely been planning this for a long time.
 This probably means she has had a divorce lawyer for a while now.
 Her attorney’s legal team has carefully prepared her Petition as well as other motions and court filings.
 She has had time to evaluate your assets and work out what she wants to keep once you are gone.
 You just got dropped into a plan she has been crafting for a long time.

 Your Wife has Set a Deadline